PaulaScholz/TwoPaneNavView/Readme.md

 Note the `TallModeConfiguration` property of the `TwoPaneView` control is set to `BottomTop` to better illustrate the `ToggleButton` controls.

 ## Detecting Orientation and Spanned Status
 The `MainPage_SizeChanged` event handler is fired whenever the size of the `MainPage` window changes; when the application is started, when the application is spanned by the user, and when the device is physically rotated to a new orientation (Portrait or Landscape).
-This event handler contains a small state machine used to detect spanned or rotated status and saves these states to public properties.
+This event handler contains a small state machine used to detect spanned or rotated status and saves these states to public `MainPage` properties.

 `TwoPaneView` applications always start in an unspanned state and spanning only occurs as a result of user action.
 Spanning cannot be triggered programatically, by design.